Stuart Gallacher

 Ian Stuart Gallacher (22 May 1946 – 19 October 2014) was a Welsh dual-code international rugby union, and professional rugby league footballer who played in the 1960s and 1970s.

 Rugby union playing career

-Born in Llanelli, Gallacher played for Felinfoel RFC and Llanelli RFC, as a lock, i.e. number 4 or 5.
-He joined Llanelli RFC in 1965, and played almost 200 games for the club.
+Born in Llanelli, Gallacher played for Felinfoel RFC and Llanelli RFC, as a lock.
+He joined Llanelli RFC in 1965 and played almost 200 games for the club.
 At Llanelli RFC he won his only international cap for Wales, against France on 4 April 1970.
 He played at invitational level for Barbarian F.C.